-Colloids Colloids have a high colloid osmotic pressure and theoretically should raise the intravascular volume faster than their crystalloid counterparts, yet randomised trials have not shown any benefit or effect in practice so their use in the UK is decreasing.
+Colloids: Colloids have a high colloid osmotic pressure and theoretically should raise the intravascular volume faster than their crystalloid counterparts, yet randomised trials have not shown any benefit or effect in practice so their use in many hospitals is decreasing.

 *The main concern with the use of colloids is anaphylactic reactions, coagulopathy, and their cost, so they should be used with caution.
 They are occasionally useful in resuscitation but have no role in maintenance fluid prescription.

 As an example, let us say that our patient is a 70kg healthy male.
 From the above section, we know in total, we need to prescribe fluids over 24 hours that provide 1750mL of water (70kg x 25mL/kg/day), 70mmol of Na+ (70kg x 1.0mmol/kg/day), 70mmol of K+ (70kg x 1.0mmol/kg/day), and 50g (50g/day) of glucose.

 Providing the patient’s renal function is adequate and they are not fluid overloaded, it is normally okay to over-replace these volumes slightly, to permit ease of prescribing.
 Consequently, a typical fluid maintenance regimen is as follows:

 - First bag: 500mL of 0.9% saline with 20mmol/L K+ to be run over 8 hours.

 - This provides all of their Na+, ~1/3rd of their K+, and a quarter of their water.

 - Second bag: 1L of 5% dextrose with 20mmol/L K+ to run over 8 hours.

 - This provides a further 1/3rd of their K+, and half of their water, as well as glucose.